The Proustian pastiches competition of 2019

 Only one text per entrant will be considered.

-Entries should be submitted on the Société des Amis de Marcel Proust website before Sunday March 31st 2019 at midnight, Paris time, by clicking on this link.
+Entries should be submitted on the Société des Amis de Marcel Proust website before Sunday March 31st 2019 at midnight, Paris time.
+Registration is now closed.

 Upon receipt of the pastiche, the entrant will receive a confirmation email.